Build system#

 Build and validation steps are listed in the Appendix section of the contributor guide.
 The build script basically copies the files from the above 4 sources into _esp_build, and runs pip install . from _esp_build/ folder.
 It does perform slight changes to the files:

-1. Versioning template configured in setup.py is modified.
+1. Versioning template configured in pyproject.toml is modified.
 Look at the Dynamic versioning section below for details.

 2. A prefix of _ is added to all contribution folder names and Python file names to ensure cleaner tab completion results (e.g. from a iPython console)